pchiorean/Indentz/docs/README.md

 This is a collection of InDesign scripts for various simple and repetitive tasks.

----

 I often perform repeated, tedious, or time-consuming operations as a DTP operator, so I made several simple scripts to improve my workflow.
 Many are meant to be used with shortcuts[^1] (suggestions for Mac below).
 Some require one or more objects on the page to be selected.
-Apart from errors, they do their job silently; however, a few[^2] give a detailed report when run with `Ctrl`.
+Apart from errors, they do their job silently; however, a few[^2] give a report if run with `Ctrl`.

 The code was developed and tested in Adobe InDesign CC 2020–2023 on Mac (I mostly used [InDesign ExtendScript API 8.0](https://www.indesignjs.de/extendscriptAPI/indesign8/), compatibile with CS6).
 I'm a graphic designer, not a programmer, so do expect oversights and bugs (please create an [issue](https://github.com/pchiorean/Indentz/issues) if you encounter one, though!).